egovernment/egovernment.github.io/_how-to/part-a/154-add-a-legend-to-the-cost-in-the-payment-page.markdown

 Every payment receipt upload is associated with a service, so to change it's legend, we have to know the service to which it applies.

-1. Open file `model/<business-process-your-service>/payment-receipt-uploads.js`.
+1. Open file `model/business-process-<your-service>/payment-receipt-uploads.js`.
+2. Locate the array passed to `eregistrations/model/business-process-new/utils/define-payment-receipt-uploads` helper function.
-2. Locate the payments receipt upload and change its `legend`.
+3. Locate the payments receipt upload definition hash and add a legend property to it.

 ## Example